 Attorneys on the case are Jeon of the ACLU of Maryland, Shuford of the national ACLU’s Racial Justice Program, and Wilkins, Hector G. Bladuell, Brian L. Schwalb, Seth A. Rosenthal, and Daniel P. Moylan from Venable LLP.

-information on the ACLU Racial Justice Program's work on racial profiling can be found at:
+More information on the ACLU Racial Justice Program's work on racial profiling can be found at:

 Background on the ACLU’s "Driving While Black" Lawsuit